-Canada is known for its picturesque rocky mountains, serene and stunning lakes, quality of life and airports.
-With more than 500 airports across the country, we bring you a list of best airports in Canada.
+Canada is known for its picturesque rocky mountains, serene and stunning lakes, quality of life, and airports.
+With more than 500 airports across the country, we bring you a list of the best airports in Canada.
 But why are we talking about airports, you may wonder.

 The point is that airports have the power to determine our overall traveling experience.
 An airport that soothes travelers’ nerves with a good coffee and good amenities is often deemed a great place.

-Not just traveling, airports also become a shopping center, source of entertainment and a food court for travelers.
+Not just traveling, airports also become shopping centers, sources of entertainment, and a food courts for travelers.
 So let’s begin with our list of top five airports in Canada.

 Vancouver International Airport (YVR)

-Unmatched facilities, world-class decor along with an extremely easy to navigate corridors, the Vancouver International Airport has it all.
+With unmatched facilities, world-class decor, and extremely easy-to-navigate corridors, the Vancouver International Airport has it all.
 But not just in Canada, the YVR happens to be among the best airports in the world, and the major credit for it goes to what lies outside the airport.

 Take a look outside through the glass walls and the scenic beauty of this British Columbian airport will leave you spellbound.

-Boasting of the Northwest Coastal Aboriginal Art, you’ll find really beautiful totem poles in Vancouver International Airport.
+Boasting the Northwest Coastal Aboriginal Art, you’ll find really beautiful totem poles at Vancouver International Airport.
 YVR welcomes flights from North America, Europe, Asia, Oceania, and the Carribean countries.

-But that’s not all, for Vancouver International Airport also houses a massive, 114,000 litre tank that houses more than 850 species of British Columbian marine life, apt;y named YVR Aquarium.
+But that’s not all, for Vancouver International Airport also houses a massive, 114,000-liter tank that houses more than 850 species of British Columbian marine life, apt;y named YVR Aquarium.